 Just a short walk from Earl's Court Underground station, YHA London Earl's Court is really easy to find and makes for a convenient base for a cheap London break, whether you’re a domestic guest or from overseas.
 Situated on an affluent residential street, the hostel is a gorgeous Victorian building and boasts a courtyard garden which guests can make the most of during the summer.

-Close to close to Olympia, Kensington Gardens, Hyde Park, the Natural History Museum and the Royal Albert Hall, the surrounding area has attractions aplenty to enjoy!
+Close to Olympia, Kensington Gardens, Hyde Park, the Natural History Museum and the Royal Albert Hall, the surrounding area has attractions aplenty to enjoy!
 Plus, if shopping is your thing, treat yourself with a visit to a number of Knightsbridge's flagship stores.

 Why guests love YHA London Earl's Court